1. Overview

 Test result summary for TestWatcherAPIUnitTest {ABORTED=1, SUCCESSFUL=1, DISABLED=2}

-Naturally, we’ll also see the summary printed when all the test methods have completed.
+Naturally, we’ll also see the summary printed after all the test methods are completed.

 6. Gotchas